 - Conditional formatting: Applying conditional formatting to highlight important data points visually.

-- Data sorting and filtering: Learning how to sort and filter data to find specific information easily.
+- Data sorting and filtering: Sorting and filtering data to find specific information easily.

 - Macros: Recording and using macros to automate repetitive tasks within Excel.